A Comparison of Methods for Treatment Assignment with an Application to Playlist Generation: Experiments Results

 The models were learned, tuned, and evaluated using 10-fold nested cross validation, which separates the cross-validation used for hyperparameter optimization from the test folds used for evaluation~\citep{provost2013data}.
-All models' hyperparamenters were tuned to optimize their respective loss functions: OP was tuned to optimize $MSE_\mu$; CP was tuned to optimize $MSE_\tau$, and TP was tuned to optimize $WMR$.
-We used the empirical measure described in Equation~\ref{eq:empirical_measure} to evaluate all models, using $P(t_i)=86.68\%$ when $t_i=0$ (control), and $P(t_i)=4.44\%$ otherwise.
-However, for clarity, the analysis that follows compares this quantity relative to assigning the control system to everyone, which is the percentage increase in streams.
+All hyperparamenters were tuned to optimize their respective loss functions: the O-learner was tuned to optimize $MSE_\mu$; the E-learner was tuned to optimize $MSE_\tau$, and the A-learner was tuned to optimize $WMR$.
+We used the empirical measure described in Equation~\ref{eq:empirical_measure} to evaluate all policies, using $\mathbb{P}(t_i)=86.68\%$ when $t_i=0$ (control), and $\mathbb{P}(t_i)=4.44\%$ otherwise.
+However, for clarity, the analysis that follows compares this quantity relative to assigning the incumbent (control) system to everyone, which is the percentage increase in streams.